andi1984/dev/md/posts/podcasts/index.md

 ## Special: [Working Draft](https://workingdraft.de/) (German)

-Although this is a not a common english speaking podcast – although their are some episodes in English, I really, really can not leave it unmentioned in this list.
+Although this is a not a common english speaking podcast – although there are some episodes in English, I really, really can not leave it unmentioned in this list.

 If you are a webdev and a native german speaker you have to know this podcast!